 Doctors collect liquid marrow from the pelvic bone of the patient or donor.
 The collected liquid marrow is then processed, frozen, and stored if autologous, while the donor’s stem cells are preserved in banks or transported for transplant.

-Umbilical cord blood can be found in cord blood banks if the patient is more suitable with this source.
-The umbilical cord contains hematopoietic stem cells that have the ability to turn into all blood cell types: white blood, red blood, and platelets.
+Umbilical cord blood can be found in cord blood banks if the patient is more suitable for this source.
+Umbilical cord contains hematopoietic stem cells that have the ability to turn into all blood cell types, including white blood, red blood, and platelets.
 Just like the other sources, stem cells in the umbilical cord can be harvested and preserved for later use.

 Before the procedure, the patient first undergoes a conditioning therapy.
 During this time, the patient will receive radiation therapy or chemotherapy to destroy cancer cells.
 Platelet, white blood cell, and red blood cell counts dramatically drop because of this.

 Medications may also be prescribed to weaken the immune system.
 During the therapy, stem cells are thawed and then placed into the patient’s body using an IV line, like a blood transfusion.
 This takes from 1 to 5 hours.
 When stem cells enter the bloodstream, they flow until they reach the bone marrow in order to create new white blood cells, platelets, and red blood cells.
 This is called engraftment, and it can take from 1 to 6 weeks.

 Recovering from Stem Cell Transplantation